GetPageSpeed/nginx-extras-docs/docs/modules/rdns.md

 ---

 title: "NGINX HTTP rDNS module"
 description: "RPM package nginx-module-rdns.
 This module allows to make a reverse DNS (rDNS) lookup for incoming connection and provides simple access control of incoming hostname by allow/deny rules (similar to HttpAccessModule allow/deny directives; regular expressions are supported).
 Module works with the DNS server defined by the standard resolver directive.
-This module uses nginx core resolver cache when resolving DNS lookup, for a maximum of 30 seconds or DNS response TTL. "
+This module uses nginx core resolver cache when resolving DNS lookup, for a maximum of 30 seconds or DNS response TTL."

 ---